tuva-health/docs/docs/connectors/overview.md

 # Connectors

-Connectors are dbt projects that contain SQL code to transform raw healthcare data formats into the Tuva [Input Layer](input-layer.md).
+Connectors transform raw data sources into the Tuva data model.
+More specifically, connectors are dbt projects that contain SQL models that transform raw healthcare data formats into the Tuva [Input Layer](input-layer.md).
 The Tuva Input Layer acts like a staging layer for the entire Tuva Project.
-Once a data source has been properly transformed into the Input Layer the rest of Tuva can be executed with a single command.
+Once a data source has been properly transformed into the Input Layer the rest of the Tuva data model can be created with a single command.

 ![Connectors](/img/Connectors.jpg)